Home

 Dugger travelled widely during this time, visiting China during the Cultural Revolution and he lived in Asia, Paris and London.
 A theme that has concerned him for several decades since then is what he describes as ‘the participatory relation of activity and the senses’, as seen in his Sports Banners of the 1970s and '80s.
 His banners have been commissioned by numerous institutions and organizations, including the Arts Council of Great Britain, the House of Commons, the Gulbenkian Foundation, and Tate, London.

 The banners that Dugger exhibited at England & Co in November 2007 were the results of his expeditions to the Himalayas and the San Juan Mountains and Grand Teton in the American Rockies.
-These works are drawn on site – often at altitudes of several thousand feet – and are later completed with fabric frames and hung with his own Soft-Rig tie system.
-Dugger describes these works as 'Futuristic Mountainism' and sees them as celebrations of the common ground shared by artist and mountaineer.
+These works were drawn on site - often at altitudes of several thousand feet - and are later completed with fabric frames and hung with his own Soft-Rig tie system.
+Dugger described these works as 'Futuristic Mountainism' and sees them as celebrations of the common ground shared by artist and mountaineer.

 * John Dugger's Time-Zones banner in the Government Art Collection >>